 Cash gifts can be made with cash, check or via credit card or automatic bank withdrawal.
 You can mail your gift, make it in person in our offices, or use our secure online giving form.

-Gifts of cash can also be deferred until you or your loved ones pass away through naming the Foundation as the recipient of a bequest in your will or estate plans, or by designating a bank or retirement account to be payable to the Foundation upon death.
+Gifts of cash can also be deferred until you or your loved ones pass away by naming the Foundation as the recipient of a bequest in your will or estate plans or by designating a bank or retirement account to be payable to the Foundation upon death.
 You can also use gifts of cash to fund a charitable gift annuity, a charitable remainder trust, or a charitable lead trust.

-If you itemize on your federal taxes, your gift of cash may provide a benefit through a charitable tax deduction.
+If you itemize your federal taxes, your gift of cash may provide a benefit through a charitable tax deduction.